mandarini/sensors-demo/index.md

 This is achieved in this specific demo, by showing how you can turn your phone (which has access to the sensors) to a remote control (a gamepad) for an application that's running on your computer (which - usually - does not have motion sensors).

-The general idea is to "translate physical motion to virtual motion", remotely.
+The general idea is to **"translate physical motion to virtual motion"**, remotely.

 _([back to contents](#contents))_